kissyalone/PimAds/README.md

  ![](img/menuInicial.png)

 # **Usage Example**
- for any store that needed a simple system of cashflow, inventory control system and non-tax impression. see below all the functions of the system:
+ for any store that needed a simple system of cashflow, inventory control system and non-tax impression.
+ See below all the functions of the system:
 ## Functionalities
     [x] Login screen
     [x] All options of cash accounting